magdykashef/deploy-udagram-circleci-aws/README.md

 <p>

 FullStack app built with Angular, Nodejs, Express and Postgres, hosted on [AWS](https://aws.amazon.com/), and use [CircleCI](https://circleci.com/) as CI/CD.
+[Click here to see Front-End demo](http://udacity-udagram-bucket.s3-website-us-east-1.amazonaws.com/home)

 </p>

 ## Table of content